 What is the size of the largest Manta Ray ever found?

 Records of giant mantas are notoriously difficult to verify.
 The largest reported in the scientific literature measured 22 feet (6.7 metres) across and there is one report of an individual 30 feet (9.1 metres) across.
 But most mantas encountered by people are about 12 feet (4 metres) across.

 Manta Ray Facts & Figures

-Their scientific name is Manta Birostris.
-In Fijian they are called the “VAI”.
-With wings spans reaching over 20 feet across, Manta Ray are one of the largest fish in the ocean.
+In Fijian manta rays are called the “VAI”.
+With wingspans reaching over 20 feet across, manta rays are one of the largest fish in the ocean.
 In recent years, Mantaray Island Resort has been visited by a manta ray spanning 6.5m!
 The manta ray in the above image is approximately 4.5m across.